ovsyannykov/biz.softfor/biz.softfor.jpa.withoutrelationsgen/readme.md

 — [biz.softfor.user.jpa.withoutrelations](../biz.softfor.user.jpa.withoutrelations).

-- In a package with the same name as the original, create a file **package-info.java**, in which above the package we put the annotation **@GenWithoutRelations** with the name of the original package with Entity classes:
+- In the api package, we create a file **package-info.java**, in which we put the **@GenWithoutRelations** annotation above the package, in which we specify the classes in the packages with which the processor will look for the **@Entity** annotation:

 ```java
 @GenWithoutRelations({ "biz.softfor.user.jpa" })